 The SELECT

 statement is used to fetch data from a database.
-It's akin to asking the database a question and receiving a set of results.
+It's like asking the database a question and receiving a set of results.
 Here's a basic SELECT

 statement: